lt-columbo/pisces_tools/refresh_dashboard/README.md

 **How To Use**
 There are two ways to run this script.
 **[1] Install it:**
-wget https://raw.githubusercontent.com/lt-columbo/pisces_tools/main/refresh_dashboard/install.sh -O - | sudo bash
+sudo wget https://raw.githubusercontent.com/lt-columbo/pisces_tools/main/refresh_dashboard/install.sh -O - | sudo bash

 To run:
 sudo ./refresh-dash.sh

 **[2] Run from cloud (without install):**
-wget https://raw.githubusercontent.com/lt-columbo/pisces_tools/main/refresh_dashboard/refresh-dash.sh -O - | sudo bash
+sudo wget https://raw.githubusercontent.com/lt-columbo/pisces_tools/main/refresh_dashboard/refresh-dash.sh -O - | sudo bash

 **Sudo Required**
 This script requires sudo privileges because it 1) uses the monitor_scripts to run privileged commands and 2) those commands write to the dashboard cached files.